Summary

 5. Opening and closing multiple cards

-Serial acquisition of credit cards can seem like a good idea at first, but it can reflect poorly on your credit score if you close too many of them.
+Speaking of feeling good, some cardholders enjoy applying for new credit cards, earning their sign-up bonuses, and then canceling the cards — a practice called credit card churning.
+Serial acquisition of credit cards can seem like a good idea at first to earn high rewards quickly.
+However, it can reflect poorly on your credit score if you open and close too many of them.

-“Store a card away to avoid using it, but think very carefully before actually closing the account,” Peterson said.
+Instead of canceling a card with a positive payment history, Peterson suggests that you “store a card away to avoid using it, but think very carefully before actually closing the account.”

-Having multiple credit cards that all have good histories can strengthen your credit score, said Igor Mitic, a financial advisor at the online personal finance website Fortunly.
+Having multiple credit cards that all have good histories can strengthen your credit score, said Igor Mitic, a former financial advisor at Fortunly, in a previous interview.

+On the other hand, opening credit cards could also affect your credit.
 If you apply for a credit card just for the sake of having it, your credit score could take a temporary dip from that hard inquiry, so be prepared.
+Adding new credit — 10 percent of your FICO score — to your credit report could boost it a little, but since it could also shorten your average length of credit history, the change in your credit score may be minimal.

 “It’s better to have a good record on just a few cards than to stack credit cards and not use them,” Mitic said.